 In the decades when they were separate schools, both Choate and Rosemary Hall held annual formal dances in February.
 Choate’s was called Festivities; Rosemary’s was The Mid.
 The two traditions have merged into an end-of-the year ball called The Last Hurrah.
 A highlight of each Last Hurrah is a dance competition, the culmination of weeks of informal Senior Dance Lessons, another school tradition.

-At Rosemary Hall in Greenwich each year seniors designed their own garden, and invited two juniors and a faculty member to a simple supper held there.
+At Rosemary Hall in Greenwich each year seniors designed their own garden, and invited two juniors and faculty to a simple supper held there.
 With the move to Wallingford, Garden Party has become a special dress pre-graduation event.
 Senior girls pass down Rosemary traditions to the junior girls.
 Flowers abound.

 Lessons and Carols

 Choate celebrates an annual Festival of Lessons and Carols.
 Based on the service held for years in King’s College Chapel, Cambridge, the candlelight event always fills the Seymour St. John Chapel.
 Lessons from the Bible and anthems by Choate choruses and other musical groups alternate with carols sung by the congregation to celebrate the yuletide season.

 The annual Physics Phlotilla takes place in May at the Science Center pond.
 About 20 teams, consisting of 2-6 students each, participate.
 Each team of students is given two double-mattress cartons and two rolls of masking tape to design and build a boat to race across the pond.
 Student teams have fun naming their vessels and learning about the principles of buoyancy.

 To our school upon the hillside come and sing a rousing song,

 Till the echoes clear send back our cheers in accents loud and strong.

 Then ever true to Gold and Blue shall be our loyal throng,